 It can take 20 to 50 years for mesothelioma to develop after exposure to asbestos, according to the American Cancer Society.

-This means people exposed to talcum powder with asbestos before the 1980s might be at risk of developing mesothelioma in the 2000s or later.
+This means people that exposed to talcum powder with asbestos before the 1980s might be at risk of developing mesothelioma in the 2000s or later.

 Mesothelioma is difficult to diagnose.
 Symptoms do not show up immediately.
-Patients do not usually find out they have mesothelioma until the cancer has spread.
+Patients do not usually find out that they have mesothelioma until the cancer has spread.